DoctorPCOD/DoctorPCOD/labs/code_rubric.md

   - Character buffer in integer/long to string conversion has too many elements
 - Declaring array indexed elements before or after declaring the array, rather than declaring them at the same time as the array[^4]
 - Use of bitwise operators instead of assignment on registers that do not require bitwise operations (for example, most peripheral configuration registers as well as `DDRx`)
+- Non-optimal use of variables
+  - Using a new variable rather than just modifying an old one, when the old one doesn't need to be preserved (e.g.: `percent = ADC; newPercent = ADC / 100;`)

 ## Qualitative Issues
 Good vibes only.
 Here are some code vibe-killers.
 This is not an exhaustive list and I will likely add to it as I read other people's (but definitely not your) code.